What is the typical cabin altitude maintained by the CACS during flight?

 Prepare for the ASA Cabin Atmosphere Control System Test.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Ace your exam today!

-The typical cabin altitude maintained by the Cabin Atmosphere Control System (CACS) during flight is generally between 6,000 to 8,000 feet.
-This range is vital for maximizing passenger comfort while balancing the need to maintain a pressurized environment.
+The typical cabin altitude that the Cabin Atmosphere Control System (CACS) maintains during flight is generally between 6,000 to 8,000 feet.
+This range is commonly used in commercial aviation for several important reasons.

 Subscribe